mimblewimble/grin/doc/chainsync.md

 We describe here the different methods used by a new node when joining the network to catch up with the latest chain state.
-We start with reminding the reader of the following assumptions, that are all characteristics of Grin or MimbleWimble:
+We start with reminding the reader of the following assumptions, which are all characteristics of Grin or MimbleWimble:

 * All block headers include the root hash of all unspent outputs in the chain at the time of that block.